Skip to content

 Remark

 To alter the permissions of an event you must have sufficient permission yourself.
-It is thus quite possible that you will be able to see but not alter the permissions.
+It’s thus quite possible that you’ll be able to see but not alter the permissions.

 How Custom Data Works§

-When assigning and editing custom data on an event or event group, the tree structure of an event must be taken into account.
+When assigning and editing custom data on an event or event group, you must take the tree structure of an event into account.
 Custom data that is entered at the group level automatically appears on all underlying events.
 This allows you to add custom data to a whole series of events in one go.
 You can also make exceptions for one or more events afterwards:

-• Custom data can be entered on an event group and on separate events.
+• You can enter custom data both on an event group and on separate events.
 By entering a value for an event group, we ensure that this automatically filters through to (or is inherited by) underlying events.

 • You can make exceptions on underlying events by deleting this inherited value and entering a new value.